Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/applications/console_commands.md

 **Return value**

-The function returns `TRUE` if there is a corresponding function, `FALSE` otherwise.
+The function returns `TRUE` if there is a corresponding function, `FALSE` is returned otherwise.

 ## Examples

 ### Basic command example
-As a basic example - let us create a version command that prints a version of our modification.
+As a basic example - let us create a version command, which prints a version of our modification.
 Firstly, we declare a constant `string` variable to hold the version string to be shown.
 ```dae
 const string Mod_Version = "My mod version 0.1alpha";